binkley/modern-java-practices/README.md

 _Everyone trusts a "green" CI build is solid_.

 When using GitHub, a simple starting point is [`ci.yml`](./.github/workflows/ci.yml).
-(GitLabs is similar, but as this project is hosted in GitHub, there is not a simple means to demonstrate CI at GitLabs).
+(GitLab is similar, but as this project is hosted in GitHub, there is not a simple means to demonstrate CI at GitLab).
 This sample GitHub workflow builds with Gradle, and then with Maven.

 If you use GitLab, read about the equivalent in [_GitLab CI/CD_](https://docs.gitlab.com/ee/ci/), or for Jenkins in